 (501) will do.
-Such a box will render it possible to make either transmitted-light photographs from below or incident-light photographs.
-The illuminating box will also serve for making miniature transparencies (35 mm) from larger negatives: For this purpose place the negative upon opaline glass, which is illuminated from below and proceed in the usual manner.

-If copying stand or repro attachment shall serve for working in horizontal direction the angular piece (511) is turned in such a way that its black protection strips will lie horizontally upwards.
+Such a box will render it possible to make either transmitted-light photographs from below, or incident-light photographs.
+The illuminating box will also serve for making miniature transparencies (35 mm) from larger negatives: For this purpose place the negative upon opal glass, which is illuminated from below, and proceed in the usual manner.
+If copying stand or repro unit shall serve for working in horizontal direction (i. e. for pictures at a far distance, for reproductions of larger subjects fastened to a wall or for dose-ups), the angular piece (511) is turned in such a way that its black protection strips will lie horizontally upwards.
 The angular piece (511) is fixed with the second locking screw (512).
-The camera or the bellows attachment are put on the black protection strips of the angular piece, locking screw (512) is given through the oblong aperture at the angular piece and then camera or bellows attachment are screwed on in the manner described already.
-The camera can be set to any required position by simply turning column (505) and front part of the column head (508) (Figs. 11 and 12).
-When taking harizontal pictures, at a harizontal viewing line with the aid of the penta prism, the camera being directly fixed on the angular piece (511), to set the column head (510) high enough so that column (505) does not stand in the way when looking into the view finder.
+The camera or bellows attachment are put on the black protection strips of the angular piece, locking screw (512) is passed through the oblong aperture at the angular piece and then camera or bellows attachment are screwed on in the already described manner.
+The camera can be set to any required position by simply turning column (505) and front part of the column head (508) (Figs 11 and 12).
+When taking horizontal pictures, with the aid of the Penta Prism, the camera being directly fixed on the angular piece (511), set the column head (510) high enough so that column (505) does not stand in the way when looking into the viewfinder.